 Summit Golf Brands

-Unlike some other companies in which designers and executives have little or no background in golf, Summit Golf Brands’ was established by a group of golfers who design, market, manufacture and distribute its products.
+Unlike some other companies, in which designers and executives have little or no background in golf, SGB is led by a group of golfers who design, market, manufacture, and distribute its products.

-More than 90% of Summit Golf Brands’ products are currently distributed through the green grass channel, dealing directly with courses and club professionals rather than big box retailers, department stores and specialty stores.
+More than 90 percent of SGB’s products are currently distributed through the green grass channel, dealing directly with courses and club professionals, rather than big box retailers, department stores, and specialty stores.

-Fairway & Greene is a classically oriented apparel maker, while B. Draddy, the most recent addition to the stable, is also a menswear manufacturer inspired by classic styles.
-Zero Restriction, the most well known of Summit’s properties, predominantly manufactures outerwear and rain gear, and the dual lines of EP Pro and EP Sport are the women’s accompaniment to Fairway & Greene.
+Fairway & Greene, now celebrating 25 years, is a classically oriented apparel maker, while B. Draddy, the most recent addition to the stable, is a menswear brand inspired by classic styles.

-The company’s largest brand, Fairway & Greene has returned its manufacturing to the U.S., helping to gain a larger market share and improve the brand’s marketability.
+In the meantime, Fairway & Greene has returned much of its manufacturing to the U.S., helping to gain a larger market share and improve the brand’s marketability.

-“The idea of supporting the American workforce, whenever you purchase the Fairway & Greene brand, has really resonated with our customers,” says Billy Draddy, creative director of Summit Golf Brands.
-“We have also been donating $2.13 of every garment sold to The Folds of Honor, supporting the families of U.S. military veterans.
-That’s been the icing on the cake and we’ve been able to double our on-course market share in the knit category as a result.”
+“The idea of supporting the American workforce, whenever you purchase the Fairway & Greene brand, has really resonated with our customers,” said Billy Draddy, Creative Director of Summit Golf Brands.

-As the majority of Summit’s sales come via private clubs and resort courses, having multiple strong brands “under one umbrella” is a big selling point for pros and management.
+Since the majority of Summit Golf Brand’s sales are completed at private clubs and resort courses, having multiple strong brands “under one umbrella” is a big selling point for pros and management.
 Instead of dealing with four reps, a pro can buy from just one and have access to strong brands for both men and women.

-Due to its focus on supporting and developing the golf market entirely, rather than other sports markets as well (a decision finalized in 2012), Summit Golf Brands has had a competitive advantage in recent years, particularly among avid golfers.
+Due to its focus on supporting and developing the golf market entirely, rather than other sports markets as well, SGB has had a competitive advantage in recent years, particularly among avid golfers.